wouterlucas/meta-cryptocurrency/README.md

 meta-cryptocurrency
 ==============

 This is a Yocto/OpenEmbedded meta-layer for cryptocurrency related packages.
 Such as cgminer, cpuminer and more!
-This creates an all in one crypto Yocto distro for any dvice.
+This creates an all in one crypto Yocto distro for any device.

+Support for Raspberry PIs, including WiFi support on RPI0 and RPI3.

+Dubbed as hodlOS, with plans to release a mini-distro and expose the packages using apt-get through a CDN.
+With original reference to the legendary cryto term [HODL](https://bitcointalk.org/index.php?topic=375643.0).
+Happy mining & HODL'ing!

 #### Table of contents